optospinlab/modularControl/README.md

 This separation of behavior and identity means that this code is inherently modular. `mcAxis` is a class that generalizes the behavior of a 1D parameter space.
 The main function in `mcAxis` is `.goto(x)`, which tells the axis to goto that particular `x` value.
 This function can be used on a variety of real objects that behave like a 1D parameter space: linear motion for piezos, wavelength for a tunable frequency laser, etc.

 ## What's Up With `mca`, `mci`, etc?:
 There are several parent classes that spawn a number of daughter subclasses in modular control.
-For clarity and organization, the daughter subclasses take the first three letters as the prefix of thier classnames.
+For clarity and organization, the daughter subclasses take the first three letters of the parent class as the prefix of thier classnames.
 The following is a list of classes that spawn daughters:

 Class               | This Class Abstractifies...  | Subclass Prefix | Example Subclass     |
 --------------------|--------------|-----------------|-----------------------|